Using Meth and Fentanyl Together: Know the Risks of Mixing Uppers and DownersYou are here:

 What Does Research Say About Mixing Meth and Fentanyl?

-In most fatal overdoses today, fentanyl is involved.
+Most fatal overdoses today involve fentanyl.
 In fact, researchers agree that when someone mixes fentanyl with any drug, it is the fentanyl that is responsible for their death.

-In a report issued by the United States Drug Enforcement Administration, methamphetamine and fentanyl are the primary contributors to fatal overdoses in the U.S. In 2020, according to the DEA New York Division:
+A report issued by the United States Drug Enforcement Administration suggests methamphetamine and fentanyl are the primary contributors to fatal overdoses in the U.S. In 2020, according to the DEA New York Division:

 “When drug traffickers introduced fentanyl to the illicit drug market, they created a monster,” said DEA Special Agent in Charge Ray Donovan.
 “Fentanyl has been a public health nuisance for several years and has taken too many lives too often.
 We have seen fentanyl mixed with heroin, cocaine, methamphetamine, and even marijuana; and it is estimated that 60%+ of all drug overdose deaths in New York City involve fentanyl.
 Like methamphetamine, fentanyl is produced in ‘Super Labs’ by Mexican trafficking organizations, packaged, and pushed through the border for distribution across the nation.”

 Unfortunately, the meth and fentanyl epidemic is not restricted to New York City.
 Across the country, meth and fentanyl overdoses are becoming more common.

 Finding an Effective Meth and Fentanyl Treatment Program